English | Français | Español | русский

 (see chart)

-Weighed by ample world availabilities and muted buying interest, the IGC GOI rice-sub Index slumped by 8%, dropping to a more than two-year low.
+Weighed by ample spot availabilities and generally soft buying interest, the IGC GOI rice-sub-Index declined by 3% m/m.

 (see chart)